 Some States place restrictions on how many you can keep, so be sure to check your State’s regulations if you plan to keep more than one.

 Eastern Box Turtles will eat just about anything.

-It is important to give your Turtle a varied diet so they get all the nutrients it would get in the wild.
+It is important to give your Turtle a varied diet so they get all the nutrients they would get in the wild.

 They should be given a calcium supplement to keep their shells healthy and strong.

 As for when to feed them, they should be fed just before dawn.
 They should be fed a minimum of 3 times a week, between 4 and 6 in the morning.

 Like many other Turtles, Eastern Box Turtles can carry salmonella.
 This is a bacterial infection that does not affect them but can be transmitted to humans.

 To prevent salmonella, you should always wash your hands after handling them or cleaning the enclosure.
 Never allow them to crawl on countertops or tables.

 They can also transmit bacterial infections to one another.
 This commonly occurs in overcrowded tanks or when Turtles of different species are kept together.